gruelingpine185/aoc_2024/days/02/README.md

 ## Building & Running

 Navigate to `./aoc_2024/days/02/`.
-One there, you may build and run via the following commands:
+Once there, you may build and run via the following commands:

 ```bash
 chmod +x ./day2.py